 Do you keep track of buyers using the latest technology?

 This is an extremely important question.
 A room full of filing cabinets may have worked in the 1980s, but so did lots of hair spray and bad makeup.
 In today's market you have to have the technology to find, attract, track, and follow up with potential buyers.
-Sales are often lost because of no tracking or followup so the buyer loses interest.
+Sales are often lost because a lack of tracking and follow-up allow the buyer to lose interest.

 What referral networks do you use for out-of-area buyers?

 Not every potential buyer lives in your area currently.
-There's always a huge market for those looking to relocate and the listing agent needs to have the connections and marketing to access those resources.
-Otherwise, there's a huge part of the potential pie that has no idea your home is for sale.
+Here in Raleigh, there's a huge market for buyers looking to relocate to the area, and your listing agent needs to have the connections and marketing to access those resources.
+Otherwise, you're missing out on a huge potential audience that has no idea your home is even for sale.

 Are you a solo agent?
 Do you share personnel?

-A very simple question yet probably the most important.
+It's a very simple question, yet probably one of the most important.
 A real estate transaction is a massive undertaking with several steps that have to be attended to individually.
 A solo agent or someone that shares personnel can't provide you the laser-focus on each area that a dedicated team of specialists can.
-This can lead to longer list times and missed sales.
+This can lead to longer list times and even missed sales.